Skirting Kurdish issue, France says Iraq's Abadi Paris visit to boost ties

 That drew a response from Abadi’s office on Saturday in which Iraqi officials made clear that the invitation was not related to the Kurdish independence referendum.

-“President (Macron) ... recalled the importance of preserving unity and Iraq’s (territorial) integrity while recognising the rights of the Kurdish people,” the Elysee statement had said.
+“President (Macron) ... recalled the importance of preserving unity and Iraq’s (territorial) integrity while recognizing the rights of the Kurdish people,” the Elysee statement had said.

-“With the priority to fight Islamic State and the stabilisation of Iraq, Iraqis must remain united.”
+“With the priority to fight Islamic State and the stabilization of Iraq, Iraqis must remain united.”

 But a statement issued on Tuesday by France’s foreign ministry made no reference to the Kurdish referendum.